slightlynybbled/libmathq15/readme.md

  * q15_t q15_tan(q16angle_t theta) - Returns the tangent of the angle in q15 format.
 Note that this function uses a lookup table (see 'defines') and interpolation.
 Note also that the return type is q15_t, which will saturate at values which are less than -1.0 (-32768) or greater than 0.9997 (+32767).
 If you require a higher range, then you should probably use a method that offers that range.
  * q15_t q15_fast_tan(q16angle_t theta) - Returns the cosine of the angle in q15 format.
 This function uses a lookup table only, but is faster than the standard implementation.

+Note about trigonometric functions - There is a list of undefined defines at the top of 'libmathq15.h' that determines the length of the table used for trigonometric functions.
+The default is 8-bit, but the user may specify a smaller value at compile time in order to reduce memory usage.
+Accuracy will suffer somewhat as well.